Frensham Little Pond

 The Basics

-Dogs: Yes.
-On leads from May to September and they should not enter the water at any time.
+Dogs: Dogs are welcome but should be on leads from May to September and they should not enter the water at any time.

 Refreshments: Light lunches, hot drinks and snacks from The Tern Café with outdoor seating beside the pond.

-Public Transport: Take a train to Haslemere station, then the Stagecoach 19 bus to Frensham Little Pond.
+Public Transport: Take a train to Haslemere station, then the Stagecoach 19 bus to St. Mary’s School in Frensham.
+From there it is a 25 minute walk to the pond.

 The medieval stone dam ahead